 The DigitalHealth.London Launchpad programme is for London-based digital health companies with a product or service that has high potential to meet the current challenges facing the NHS and social care and is nearing launch into the market.

-The programme will provide up to 12 hours of support to participants over an eight-week period.
-Support will consist of:
+The programme will provide approximately 12 hours of support to participants over a 12-week period.